umbraco/UmbracoDocs/11/umbraco-cms/extending/property-editors/tracking.md

 Property editors can be extended further to track entity references that may be selected or referenced inside the property editor.
 For example in the core of the CMS we have added this to numerous property editors.

 A good example of this is the Media Picker.
-The CMS stores a reference to the selected media item, enabling the identification of content nodes that use that particular media item.
+The CMS stores a reference to the selected media item, enabling to see what content nodes are using the selected media item.
 This avoids it being accidentally deleted if it is being used.

 When a content node is saved it will save the entity references as relations.